How to get to Mykonos: the complete guide

 So, how do you get to Mykonos from the UK, for example?
 The easiest way is, of course, by plane.
 There are numerous direct flights to Mykonos from Europe (the UK, Italy, Spain, France and more) usually running from May to October.

-Find the best way to get by ferry to Mykonos from Santorini, as well as more islands and mainland Greece with Ferryhopper.
+With Ferryhopper, you can find the best way to get by ferry to Mykonos from Santorini, as well as more islands and mainland Greece.
 On our fare search engine, you can check all ferry routes, schedules and companies.
-Compare prices and book ferry tickets to Mykonos online, in just 4 clicks!
+Compare prices and book ferry tickets to Mykonos online with ease!